SmallWood-D/Roman/problem_definition.md

 Time defined t > 0; Threat defined 0 < p < 1 where 1 is destruction and 0 is no threats at all.

 Agents n agents (a_0 … a_n) each agent has start and target point (a_i,s_i,t_i).
-No two agents can be in the same vertex in the same time, an agent that was destruct cancel is current vertex.
+No two agents can be in the same vertex in the same time, the destruction of an agent causes its current position (vertex) to be cancelled.
 Path – (s_i, v_i … v_j, t_i) represent all the vertices agent travers between start and target positions.
-#######

-There is a possibility the agent will stop moving for one step or more, represnted asthe same vertex number of times, (…, v_i,v_i,v_i, …).
+There is a possibility the agent will stop moving for one step or more, represented as the same vertex number of times, (…, v_i,v_i,v_i, …).

 ### Input
 Graph and agents (G, A).
-Target function - The function use to approximate a value froma any vertex to the target vertex of specific agent.
+Target function - The function use to approximate a value from any vertex to the target vertex of specific agent.
 f: (v, t) -> R.
 The value returned (score) will be use to pick the next edge in every step.

-# MAAPF target
+### MAAPF target
 Find P non-conflicts path for each agent from start to target position.
-The catachrestic of a path is time and survivability chance.
+The characteristics of a path is time and survivability chance.
 Both need to be minimalize as possible.

 [1]: http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Applications_files/coop-path-AIIDE.pdf